Texas Tech University

 Political Economy Reading Program

-Fall 2023 Spring 2023 Fall 2022 Spring 2022
+Fall 2022 Spring 2022

 Race and Economics — Fall 2023

 Why do racial disparities in income and wealth persist?
 What role can markets and government policy play in affecting those disparities?
 What role did slave labor play in U.S. economic history?
-Participants will receive a set of readings that will provide a foundation for the discussions to address the above questions, among other questions of importance to the program theme.
+Participants received a set of readings that will provide a foundation for the discussions to address the above questions, among other questions of importance to the program theme.

 If you have questions regarding the Political Economy Reading Program, or if you would like to be included in the FMI Student Programs email distribution list, please contact the Free Market Institute at free.market@ttu.edu or 806.742.7138.